Celebrities

 The FDA just approved one company's product—but the answer, like lab-grown meat itself, is complicated.

-While there are no comprehensive studies comparing the environmental impacts of cultivated versus conventional seafood, alternatives like Wildtype could avoid ocean pollution and overfishing, which have caused losses in biodiversity and destroyed the ocean’s resiliency.
+Though comprehensive environmental impact studies comparing cultivated and conventional seafood don't yet exist, alternatives like Wildtype could help mitigate ocean pollution and overfishing, both of which have diminished biodiversity and weakened ocean ecosystems.

-At Robin, every guest is asked if they’d like to try cultivated salmon during their omakase meal.
-While some diners explicitly request Wildtype salmon in advance, about 50% opt in after learning what it is.
-The overarching reaction is positive, with curious diners trying a riff on bagels and lox made with cold-smoked cultivated salmon with confit cherry tomatoes and green onions.
+At Robin, staff ask every omakase guest whether they'd like to try cultivated salmon.
+While some diners specifically request Wildtype salmon when booking, roughly half agree after learning about it during their meal.
+Reception has been largely positive, with curious guests sampling a bagels-and-lox-inspired dish featuring cold-smoked cultivated salmon with confit cherry tomatoes and green onions.

 Illustration of a cow wearing glasses and fake nose with mustache